Marcin Ciliński

-Marcin Ciliński (born 10 April 1968) is a former Polish footballer who played as a midfielder.
+Marcin Ciliński (born 10 April 1968) is a Polish football manager and former player who played as a midfielder who is currently the assistant manager of Zagłębie Lubin II.

 Career

 Early years

-Born in Bytom Ciliński started his career with the youth levels of Polonia Bytom progressing to play with the reserve team in 1984.
+Born in Bytom, Ciliński started his career with the youth levels of Polonia Bytom progressing to play with the reserve team in 1984.
 He played with Polonia for one season.

 Zagłębie Lubin

 He moved to Zagłębie Lubin in 1985, playing one match in his first season.
 While at Zagłębie the team initially struggled in the I liga, finishing lower mid-table in his first 2 seasons being relegated in his third season with the club.
 Despite relegation Zagłębie saw a resurgence in the team, winning the II liga, finishing 2nd in their first season back in the top flight, and winning the I liga the season after.
 Ciliński played 5 times in the season Zagłębie won the Polish championship.
 In total Ciliński played 43 appearances in the top division for Zagłębie Lubin.